-Don't be alarmed if you pass the former May Company Building at Wilshire and Fairfax and notice a large portion of it missing.
-What's gone is a later addition from 1946, whose removal was approved as part of the new museum project by the Academy of Motion Picture Arts and Sciences.
+Don't be alarmed when you pass the former May Company Building at Wilshire and Fairfax and see the strikingly contemporary addition for the Academy of Motion Picture Arts and Sciences Museum.

-The Academy signed a long-term lease with LACMA and is converting the former department store into a museum dedicated to motion pictures.
+The Academy has signed a long-term lease with LACMA to convert the former department store into a museum dedicated to motion pictures.

 The Final Environmental Impact Report (EIR) for the project was released in February 2015 and approved in June.

-The Academy Museum of Motion Pictures Project calls for the renovation of the original portion of the May Company Building.
-The rear addition (Albert C. Martin, 1946) will be demolished to make way for a 140-foot-diameter spherical addition of glass and steel.
+The Academy Museum of Motion Pictures Project is renovating the original portion of the May Company Building.
+It has demolished the rear addition (Albert C. Martin, 1946) to make way for a 140-foot-diameter spherical addition of glass and steel.
 Often referred to as the "Death Star," the sphere was designed by architects Renzo Piano and Zoltan Pali to house the museum's theater and viewing deck.
 Construction, originally planned to be completed in 2017, is set to finish in December 2020 after project costs ballooned to $388-million.

-The May Company Building is a designated Historic-Cultural Monument (HCM #566), requiring all substantial changes to be reviewed by the City of L.A.'s Office of Historic Resources.
+The May Company Building, constructed in 1939, is a designated Historic-Cultural Monument (HCM #566), requiring all substantial changes to be reviewed by the City of L.A.'s Office of Historic Resources.